idslme/IDSL.UFAx/README.md

 	install.packages("IDSL.UFAx")

-**Note:** The IDSL.UFAx package has a dependency on [RcppAlgos](https://github.com/jwood000/RcppAlgos) and gmp R packages.
-In some instance to install these two packages, you may need to run the following command on a linux terminal
+**Note:** The IDSL.UFAx package has dependencies on [RcppAlgos](https://github.com/jwood000/RcppAlgos) and gmp R packages.
+In some instance to install these two packages, you may need to run the following command on a linux terminal.

 	sudo apt-get install libgmp-dev